spanner/radiant-taggable-extension/README.md

 ## Requirements

-* Radiant 0.7.x.
+* Radiant 0.7.x. and 0.8.0

 ## Installation

 As usual:

-	git submodule add git://github.com/spanner/radiant-taggable-extension.git vendor/extensions/taggable
+	git clone git://github.com/spanner/radiant-taggable-extension.git vendor/extensions/taggable
+	rake radiant:extensions:taggable:migrate
 	rake radiant:extensions:taggable:update

-The update task can be omitted: it only brings over some CSS that might provide a useful starting point.
+The update task (aside from the usuals) will bring over a basic CSS file for styling tags (only as a starting point and customize at will!).

 ## Author and copyright

 * William Ross, for spanner. will at spanner.org